jake-bladt/baseball/valuation_notes/readme.md

 For example, in a theoretical league where batters are measured by home runs, stolen bases, and total bases, a batter with an average number of home runs, twice the average of stolen bases, and half the average of total bases is worth 3.5 points whereas a player with a quarter of the home runs, twice the stolen bases, and twice the total bases is worth 4.25 points.

+While this model is valuable for initial valuation, it suffers numerous shortcomings.
+It fails to take into account diminishing returns, opportunity cost, or position scarcity.
+It can overvalue sparse categories and works particularly poorly for specialized statistics like saves.